openSUSE/open-build-service/README.md

 ```

 ##### Distributed Workers
-To not burden your OBS backend servers with the unpredictable load package builds can produce (think someone builds a monstrous package like LibreOffice) you should not run OBS workers on the same host as the rest of the backend services.
-Here is an example on how to setup an OBS worker on the [openSUSE Linux Distribution](http://www.opensuse.org).
+To not burden your OBS backend daemons with the unpredictable load package builds can produce (think someone builds a monstrous package like LibreOffice) you should not run OBS workers on the same host as the rest of the backend daemons.
+Here is an example on how to setup a remote OBS worker on the [openSUSE Linux Distribution](http://www.opensuse.org).

 1. Install the worker packages
 ```